Algebra (book): Audience and reception

-The Mathematical Association of America (MAA) states that undergraduate mathematics libraries have a copy of Algebra available.
+The Mathematical Association of America (MAA) strongly recommends that undergraduate mathematics libraries have a copy of Lang's Algebra available.

 Reviews of Algebra appeared in The Mathematical Gazette in 1967 and 2003.

 Professor George Bergman of University of California, Berkeley wrote Companion to Lang's Algebra, a 222-page book of notes collected when teaching Berkeley's basic graduate algebra course from Lang’s book.